 Arup conducted a wall optimization study in which a total of 180 different wall thickness configurations were evaluated.
 Performance results of each configuration and the associated concrete quantities were shared with the client via a web interface developed by Arup.
 The unique interface allowed Rönesans Holding to be engaged in the engineering design and to leverage this information as part of their procurement strategy and process.

 Our digital and cloud-based workflows expedited the process from the concept phase through documentation, facilitating the completion of the design of the hospital within one year and significantly reducing the amount of time typically associated with such large-scale projects.
-Ultimately, the design aims to ensure that the hospital can remain operational after an earthquake, allowing for critical and life-saving services for its patients and adding to the overall resiliency of Başakşehir and İstanbul. ” Atila Zekioglu Principal
+Ultimately, the design aims to ensure that the hospital can remain operational after an earthquake, allowing for critical and life-saving services for its patients and adding to the overall resiliency of Başakşehir and İstanbul. ” Atila Zekioglu Arup Fellow

 To further help the client, Rönesans Holding, decide on the most feasible isolator type for the project, Arup ran a full building performance evaluation using nonlinear time history analyses on six different isolation schemes.
 Through traditional means of analysis and post-processing, this process would have taken approximately six to seven months.
 However, by leveraging digital technology and cloud computing, Arup was able to go beyond standard computational limits and finish this evaluation within two months.
 This enabled Rönesans Holding to choose the most optimum isolation scheme based on performance, cost, and schedule.